 Is anything happening yet?
 Some councils have announced plans "contract out" services.
 Suffolk wants to become a "virtual" council and provide no services directly at all.
 Critics fear that private companies will only be able to make a profit by cutting back on existing services.

-'Supporting social action'
+The soundbite: 'Supporting social action'

 What does it mean?
 Ministers want to provide money and support to local groups with ideas to improve their community.
 The Big Society bank will be financed by an estimated £400m from dormant accounts and £200m given by the UK's largest banks.
 Charities and local groups will be able to apply for funds.